Autism Speaks: View of autism as a disease

+In September 2009, Autism Speaks screened the short film I Am Autism at its annual World Focus on Autism event.
+The piece — created by filmmaker Alfonso Cuarón and Autism Speaks board member Billy Mann — was criticized by autistic individuals, advocates and researchers for its inaccurate and stigmatizing portrayal of autism.
+It included a voiceover segment in which an anthropomorphized version of autism compared itself to various diseases (specifically AIDS, cancer and diabetes) and claimed to ruin marriages, bankrupt families and rob autistic people of their voices.
+Ari Ne'eman (then the president of ASAN) called I Am Autism "embarrassing, offensive and inaccurate" and said it amplified the "fear and prejudice and stigma" faced by autistic people.
+Ne'eman also pointed out that it was not true that parents of autistic children divorced at a substantially higher rate than the parents of non-disabled children and accused Autism Speaks of using "fear and pity-mongering" to fundraise.
+Autism researcher Morton Gernsbacher criticized Autism Speaks for not taking into account the "deleterious effects of fear-eliciting messaging" and suggested the piece could have a destructive effect.
+Marc Sirkin (then Autism Speaks' chief community officer) initially defended the organization's decision to promote the film, claiming it was shown to raise awareness, rather than to fundraise.
+Sirkin also claimed I Am Autism did not receive an exclusively negative reception and that it was important for Autism Speaks to platform a diversity of perspectives.
+In response to the criticism the film received, the organization removed a link to the film from its website.

 In response to an editorial by Steve Silberman in the Los Angeles Times criticizing Autism Speaks, then-president Liz Feld stated that one-third of autistic people also have a seizure disorder, half have serious digestive complications, 50 percent wander, and more than 30 percent are nonverbal.
 Feld also discussed Autism Speaks' legal achievements in providing families of those who are autistic more financial assistance and funding, and the various services and awareness initiatives the organization provided.

 In October 2016, Autism Speaks removed curing autism as a goal in its mission statement.
-The new mission statement also removed words such as "struggle", "hardship" and "crisis" to instead read in part that "Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the lifespan, for the needs of individuals with autism and their families".
+The new mission statement also removed words such as "struggle", "hardship", and "crisis", to instead read, in part, that "Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the lifespan, for the needs of individuals with autism and their families".